 "One of the single best laws we have prohibits drivers under 18 from using any electronic wireless device while they're on the road," says spokeswoman Valerie Luptak of Ohio Driver Training.
 "No talking, reading or texting while driving.
 We've had that in place almost four years now.
 The threat of losing your license over sending a text makes a big difference in changing behavior and following safe driving habits."

-To further protect teen drivers, the state has set a driving curfew from midnight to 6 a.m. for drivers 18 and younger unless they’re going to a job or driving home from one, Luptak says.
-In addition, teen drivers can lose their license if they drop out of school or are habitually absent.
+To further protect teen drivers, the state has set a driving curfew from midnight to 6 a.m. for drivers 18 and younger unless they're going to a job or driving home from one, Luptak says.
+In addition, teen drivers can lose their licenses if they drop out of school or are habitually absent.